Excelsior District

 The Excelsior is large enough that distinct sub-areas trade on meaningfully different fundamentals.
 Here's what's pulling premiums in each one.

-The commercial spine of the neighborhood, with restaurants, markets, bakeries, and services running along Mission Street.
-The residential blocks immediately east of Mission share the commercial-walkability premium and the 14 Mission, 49 Van Ness / Mission, and 52 Excelsior bus access.
-Buyer pool: walkability-prioritizing buyers who want commercial life within a block or two.
+The main shopping street of the neighborhood, with restaurants, markets, bakeries, and services running along Mission Street.
+The residential blocks immediately east of Mission share the walkability premium and the 14 Mission, 49 Van Ness / Mission, and 52 Excelsior bus access.
+Buyer pool: walkability-prioritizing buyers who want shops and restaurants within a block or two.
 Pricing strategy: emphasize the walking radius and the cross-neighborhood positioning with the Outer Mission across Mission Street.
 The blocks closest to Mission see more through-traffic and the pricing reflects the trade between walkability and quiet.

 The McLaren Park edge (eastern blocks)

 The blocks running along the western edge of McLaren Park (Felton, Burrows, Bacon, Wayland, and adjacent streets).
-The parks-edge proximity is the defining premium driver here: trail access, open sightlines into the park hillside, and the quiet residential character that the park boundary preserves.
-Pricing strategy: treat McLaren Park as a distinct and durable asset and emphasize the parks-edge geography in marketing across all the eastern blocks.
-The premium is real but smaller than the equivalent parks-edge premium in higher-priced neighborhoods, and the buyer pool here is specifically shopping for the trail access and the open space.
+The park proximity is the defining premium driver here: trail access, open sightlines into the park hillside, and the quiet residential character that the park boundary preserves.
+Pricing strategy: treat McLaren Park as a distinct and durable asset and emphasize the park-edge geography in marketing across all the eastern blocks.
+The premium is real but smaller than the equivalent park-edge premium in higher-priced neighborhoods, and the buyer pool here is specifically shopping for the trail access and the open space.

 The Geneva Avenue & Balboa Park edge (southern blocks)